3ki5tj/vir/prog/ie/README.md

-# Compute virial coefficients from integral equations #
+# Computation of virial coefficients from integral equations #

+## Overview ##

+The project focuses on the computation of virial coefficients from integral equations.
+The main source code is `ievir.c`.
+The idea is to expand everything as a series of the density, rho.

+It also contains a side project that computes properties around a finite density, rho.

 ## List of files ##